djmally/rust-from-lang/Go/error-handling.md

 The method required by the interface, `Error()`, is designed to provide a description of the error that may be used for diagnostics or more specific handling of various kinds of errors.
-For example, when reading data from a database, you could return an `error` with an `Error()` method that returns `"Database Unavailable"` when the database could not be reached, or instead an `error` that with an `Error()` method that returns `"Could not find data"` when the requested query fails.
+For example, when reading data from a database, you might use the `Error()` method to return an error with the message `"Database Unavailable"` when the database could not be reached, or use the `Error()` method to return a `"Could not find data"` error when the requested query fails.

 ```go
 // TODO rewrite this to make more sense